 Related: You might like this guide to the Best Winter Coats and Jackets for men.

 Similar to the scarf, a neck gaiter (while not as stylish) is a good alternative if you want to keep your neck and face warm.
 It functions better than a scarf as it will stay in place and is easier to adjust around your neck or if you prefer to wear it as a face mask.

 It’s popular with skiers and snowboarders and come in all sorts of materials like synthetic microfibers that are quick drying and moisture wicking and cozy fleece.

 This article’s sponsor is Nordgreen, a minimalist watch company based out of Copenhagen, designed by Jakob Wagner the world-famous designer of Bang & Olufsen.

 What first caught my eye was the clean and classic watch face.
 A big bonus here is that the watch comes in a case width of either 36mm or 40mm.

-The 36mm Philosopher bundle is perfect for guys like me who have smaller wrists at around 6-6.6″.
+The 36mm Native bundle is perfect for guys like me who have smaller wrists at around 6-6.6″.
 Personally, I’m drawn to the sleek Scandinavian design.
 Everything from the gun metal bezel to the concave white dial and quick-release leather watch bands are simple and refined.

 What’s also great is that their watches are affordably priced between $190-$230 and each watch purchase supports a social cause.
 As a part of their Giving Back Program, you have the option between providing clean water, education for the future or protecting the rainforest.